nmwsharp/polyscope-docs/cpp/source/features/callbacks_and_UIs.md

 ### Intro

-When `polyscope::show()` has been called, Polyscope will optionally invoke user-supplied callback function on every loop iteration.
+When `polyscope::show()` has been called, Polyscope will optionally invoke user-supplied callback function as each frame of the interface is redrawn.
 This callback can be used to build a program-specific GUI, update an animation, perform computation, etc.

 See [ImGui](https://github.com/ocornut/imgui) for documentation of UI commands.